RAISE Cross-Cutting Initiatives

 A Supporting Effective Professional Learning Clusters Programme will aim to support collaborative professional learning clusters in partnership with Higher Education Institutions.

-An Online Science of Learning Programme will deliver an online professional learning programme for teachers on the Science of Learning
+An Online Science of Learning Programme will deliver an online professional learning programme for teachers on the Science of Learning.

 A new Reading with AI research study evaluating how AI tools can support literacy.
+The study is led by Oxford Brookes University, using Amira Learning, a reading support tool, aligned with research-informed approaches to early literacy and powered by AI.

 A Learning to Code Schools Programme will provide opportunities for children and young people to improve their digital literacy.